Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 The award or part of it will be rendered unenforceable where the court sets aside the award or part of it based on any the above grounds.

-In addition, in the recent case of Statoil v FIRS ((2014) LPELR-23144(CA)), a first-instance court held that a third party that is likely to be affected by the outcome of the award can challenge an arbitral award on that basis.
+In addition, in the case of Statoil v FIRS ((2014) LPELR-23144(CA)), a first-instance court held that a third party that is likely to be affected by the outcome of the award can challenge an arbitral award on that basis.
+This position has been confirmed by the Court of Appeal in Shell Nigeria Exploration and Production Co Ltd v Federal Inland Revenue Service, Appeal CA/A/208/2012.

 - by an action on the award;